 Teams must make every reasonable effort to provide a qualified substitute rider to fulfil their entry obligations within 10 days of withdrawal.
-However the deadline for substitution or replacement of the entered rider is two hours after the end of the Free Practice 2 session for that class, except in the MotoGP class when the limit is 2 hours before the qualifying practice.
+However the deadline for substitution or replacement of the entered rider is four hours after the end of the final Free Practice 2 session for all GP classes, except in the MotoGP class when the limit is 2 hours before the qualifying practice.